Orofacial Pain and Temporomandibular Disorders

 What is it?

 Jaw locking can be quite frightening when it is experienced.
 Most people experiencing a jaw lock will find it either difficult to either open their jaw completely, or close their jaw properly, and at times need to manipulate the jaw back into correct position.
 Jaw locking is often accompanied with pain and generally indicates an underlying TMJ disorder.
-The specialists at Perth Oral Medicine and Dental Sleep Centre are experts in TMJ disorder diagnosis and management and are here to help you if you experience a jaw lock.
+The Clinicians at Perth Oral Medicine and Dental Sleep Centre are experts in TMJ disorder diagnosis and management and are here to help you if you experience a jaw lock.

 Common signs and symptoms